Four Need-to-Know Ways to Avoid a Cluttered Website

 - Position text in a way that it isn’t punching your potential clients in the face as soon as they click on your page.
 This can be done by utilizing drop-down menus, having an appropriate amount of white space surrounding the text and simply keeping the amount of text low.
 Of course, you want your site to have content, but don’t put it all on one page, instead, for example, your site can feature a blog that can serve as an excellent place for your content to live.
 You can have a separate FAQ page that can provide a lot of information about your company, how it works and products/services without having it all jammed on the first page that people see.

 - Limit Choices and Information – Your website does not have to contain every single bit of information about your company, nor does it need to all be in one place.
 Remember, you want to feature the basics and provide information on how your customers can engage with you if they want to know more.
 In fact, you might be thinking that providing a large amount of information is helpful and what your customers want.
-However, a recent study shows that the opposite is true and “too many options create anxiety and leave us less satisfied.”
+Too many options create anxiety and leave us less satisfied.

 - Update It Before It’s Outdated – In organizing, systems are put in place to keep clutter at bay and make things work efficiently.
 These systems need to be regularly assessed to make sure they are still working as well as they were at the outset.
 Often, they need to be adapted and tweaked as times change in order for them to continue to work effectively.